 To succeed in a world in which customers seek out manufacturers and products online, you need a great PPC strategy to draw them in.
-While it can be tempting to take the easy route of pay-per-click with Google (when a business pays to have its ads show on the top of the first page of a Google search), in a long run, a well-planned strategy is far more effective, especially within the worlds of industrial manufacturing and industrial processes.
+While it can be tempting to take the easy route of pay-per-click with Google (when a business pays to have its ads show on the top of the first page of a Google search), in the long run, a well-planned strategy is far more effective, especially within the worlds of industrial manufacturing and industrial processes.
 The right strategy can take your online presence from zero to hero within a few hours to a week, depending on the nature of your business.
 Today, we plan to help you take your PPC strategy to the next level by offering up six slick tips not found in Google’s setup guide.
-If you implement these tips, we are sure that you will begin to see results within a week.
+If you implement these tips, we are sure you will begin to see results within a week.
 Let’s get started!

 1. Increase the Impact of Your Ads by Carefully Choosing Where You Want to Advertise

-The third tip we would like to give you is to say no to Google’s default display network setting.
-This setting, which is presented to you when you create a new campaign as “Search Network with Display Select,” allows Google not only to display your ads as search results for queries to which they are applicable, but also to display them across the so-called Google Display Network, along the side of websites that Google sees as particularly related to your keywords.
+The third tip is to say ‘no’ to Google’s default display network setting.
+This setting, which is presented when you create a new campaign as “Search Network with Display Select,” allows Google not only to display your ads as search results for queries to which they are applicable, but also to display them across the so-called Google Display Network, along the side of websites that Google sees as particularly related to your keywords.
 While this may sound like a good thing right off the bat, when it comes down to it, it may be more trouble that it is worth.
 Think about it this way–if Google is matching your ads to searches that are not truly relevant to them, people will end up going to your site when they are not really looking for your product or services.
 This is not inherently a bad thing, but, unfortunately, wasted clicks can gobble up a big chunk of your budget, leaving you with a campaign with holes.
 Avoid this and see a better long-term return on your investment by saying no to the Display Network today.

 4. Cut Down on Misfires and Bring in Your Target Audience by Using Highly Relevant Keywords

-Next, we recommend that you use highly relevant and specific keywords.
-This piece of advice may seem a bit obvious, but it is a fact that, at the beginning of their industrial PPC campaigns, many companies make the mistake of selecting keywords that are too vague and do not draw in the clientele for which they are really searching.
+Next, we recommend you use highly relevant and specific keywords.
+This piece of advice may seem a bit obvious, but it is a fact, at the beginning of their industrial PPC campaigns, many companies make the mistake of selecting keywords that are too vague and do not draw in the clientele for which they are really searching.
 Think of vague or broad keywords as causing traffic jams; the keywords initially draw in a crowd, but because they are not specific enough to give potential customers the green light to keep moving through, the space becomes crowded with people online who can’t find what they’re looking for or wish to turn around.
 For example, instead of using “air scrubbers” as your keyword phrase, try going with something like “1000 CFM HEPA air scrubber” or “1200 CFM air scrubber.”
-The idea is that, the more specific and narrow the keyword, the more well-matched and relevant the results.
-The benefits of this are twofold: first, your business saves money by reducing irrelevant clicks and, second, your business makes more money by bringing in leads that are searching for products and services relevant to you.
+The idea is, the more specific and narrow the keyword, the more well-matched and relevant the results.
+The benefits of this are twofold: first, your business saves money by reducing irrelevant clicks and second, your business makes more money by bringing in leads that are searching for products and services relevant to you.
 To find the best keywords, we suggest you start by studying your website, the websites of your competition and the Google Keyword tool.
-This will set you on the right path, so that you can begin implementing changes and seeing more productive traffic by the end of the week.
+This will set you on the right path, so you can begin implementing changes and seeing more productive traffic by the end of the week.
 Good luck!

-Negative keywords are those keywords that you select as keywords that you don’t want guiding users to your site.
+Negative keywords are those keywords you select as keywords you don’t want guiding users to your site.
 In other words, negative keywords stop your ads from popping up on irrelevant search queries.
 As we’ve stressed before, quality of clicks is far more important than quantity of clicks.
 What use is a click to you if you’re selling new and used industrial drums, but someone ends up at your site looking for a percussion set?
 This only leaves them frustrated and you with part of your budget squandered on a visitor who has no intention of working with you.
 So, adding negative keywords is very important and should not be overlooked.
 In addition to those negative keywords that should be added to your specific campaign, we also recommend going ahead and adding some generic and frequently used search words to your list.
-These include words like: free, cheap, new, used, etc. Words like this are typed so often that, if you did not add them to your negative keyword list, you could end up losing a ton of money on wasted clicks.
+These include words like: free, cheap, new, used, etc. Words like this are typed so often, if you did not add them to your negative keyword list, you could end up losing a ton of money on wasted clicks.
 Adding words and phrases to your negative keyword list is something that will improve your search results instantaneously; we cannot recommend this trick enough.

 6. Test the Waters with Experimental Keywords and Targets